DocuTAP/automated-alpha/README.md

 This application does not accept any command line paramaters, however, it does contain a config.yml file that allows the application to be customized.

+- Database Server Name:
+    - The name of the database server, including the ".docutap.local".
+    - Example: DT043-DB.docutap.local
+- Broker Service Name:
+    - The value to use for the _progres.exe "-S" option.
+    - Example: 37235
+        - This can be found by opening the D:\Progress\OpenEdge\properties\conmgr.properties file and getting the "port" value from the "[servergroup.dt043-docutap.defaultconfiguration.4gl]" section
 - Database Directory:
     - The directory to with the Progress database is to be restored to.
 The application will automatically check whether there is enough storage space